Best Car Shipping Companies

 • Convenience features: We rounded up a list of eight features that enhance the car shipping experience — from online quote calculators and real-time vehicle tracking to expedited shipping and last-minute booking — and assigned a point for each.

 • Calculated a normalized score ranging from zero to 10 for each aspect and offering.
-The company with the best satisfaction rating or feature value was assigned a score of 10, and other company scores were based on their relation to the maximum satisfaction rating or best feature.
-For example, Mercury Auto Transport, which had a customer service satisfaction rating of 100%, received a score of 10 for this aspect.
-A company with a satisfaction rating half of Mercury’s would have been assigned a score of 5, and a company with a satisfaction rating of 25% of Mercury’s would have received a 2.5.
+The company with the best satisfaction rating or feature value was assigned a score of 10.
+Other company scores were based on their relation to the maximum satisfaction rating or best feature.
+For example, Ship a Car Direct, which had a customer service satisfaction rating of 100%, received a score of 10 for this aspect.
+A company with a satisfaction rating half of Ship a Car Direct’s would have been assigned a score of 5, and a company with a satisfaction rating of 25% of Ship a Car Direct’s would have received a 2.5.

 The company with the highest score in each category’s uniquely weighted formula was given the “Our pick for” designation.
 In some cases where a single company received the top score across multiple categories, the company with the second-highest score was named the winner.